Embossing or Debossing – Which is better?

 What is Embossing?

-Embossing is a printing process in which a die raises an image from paper or card material.
+Embossing is a printing process that raises an image from paper or card material, giving it a 3D look.

 Embossing requires two dies to achieve the 3D appearance, one for the front and the back, which sandwich the paper.
 If you want the embossed logos or images to stand out, it's important to utilize a detailed die and thicker paper or card stock.